 Both license applicants and licensed OTIs need this proof of financial responsibility.
 The surety bond is mandated by the Federal Maritime Commission in line with The Shipping Act of 1984.

-On the other hand, a Non-Vessel-Operating Common Carrier (NVOCC) is a common carrier that does not own or operate its vessels.
+A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate its vessels.

 What is the Surety Bond amount?

 $50,000 – Ocean Freight Forwarder (OFF)

 $75,000 – A Non-Vessel-Operating Common Carrier (NVOCC) operating in the United States

 $150,000 – Registered NVOCC whose primary place of business is outside the U.S.

 For group Ocean Transportation Intermediaries, the surety bond amount will be up to $3,000,000.
 Each cluster should also:

 - Provide a list that contains each member of the group, the corresponding surety bond, and that claims will be permitted for each.

 - Notify and document its desire to participate to the Commission.